Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: Open Questions

-\item What is the status of \bidsn on planar input graphs parameterized by $k$: FPT or W[1]-hard?
-Note here that our hardness reduction in \autoref{thm:lb-scheme-biDSN} produces graphs that are not planar even though their optima are. \end{itemize}
+\item What is the status of \bidsn on planar input graphs parameterized by $k$: FPT or W[1]\hy{}hard?
+Our hardness reduction in \autoref{thm:lb-scheme-biDSN} produces graphs that are not planar even though their optima are.

+\item Can the parameterized approximation scheme for \bidsnP be generalized to minor-closed classes of graphs?
+In particular, the KPR Theorem used to prove \autoref{lem:full-comp} is applicable to such classes.
+What prevents us to generalize here are the vertex degree transformation of \autoref{app:degrees}, since applying these to some graph excluding a fixed minor can result in a graph containing this minor.

+\item \autoref{lem:full-comp} inherently introduces a double exponential term in $O(1/\eps)$ to the kernel size for \bidsnP, and in the runtime of the approximation scheme for \bidsnP.
+As argued in \autoref{sec:scheme} it is known that the bound in \autoref{lem:full-comp} cannot be improved.
+Is there a different technique that yields a parameterized approximation scheme and/or a PSAKS for \bidsnP, which has better dependence on $1/\eps$?
+Or alternatively, is there some reasonable complexity assumption that can exclude such an improvement? \end{itemize}